vjrossi/tdash6/blueprint.md

     3. After approving the request, they are redirected back to the application at `/auth/sungrow`.
     4. A server action (`getSungrowToken`) automatically exchanges the received authorization `code` for an access token.
     5. The access token data is then displayed on the page for verification.
-*   **Token Exchange:** A server action handles exchanging the authorization code for an access token.
-The request includes the `grant_type: 'authorization_code'`, `appkey`, `code`, and `redirect_uri` in the JSON body, and sends the `x-access-key` (the App Secret) in the headers.
+*   **Token Exchange:** A server action handles exchanging the authorization code for an access token, with all required parameters and headers.
 *   **Configuration:** All API keys and redirect URLs are managed securely via environment variables.
 *   **Error Handling & Logging:**
-    *   **Server-Side:** The `getSungrowToken` action now performs detailed logging of the request body and the raw response from the Sungrow API.
-This provides complete visibility into the API transaction in the Vercel function logs.
+    *   **Server-Side:** The `getSungrowToken` action now includes a pre-flight check to ensure that the `SUNGROW_APP_KEY` and `SUNGROW_SECRET_KEY` environment variables are present on the server.
+This prevents cryptic production errors by providing a clear, actionable error message if the server is not configured correctly.
-    *   **Client-Side:** The `/auth/sungrow` callback page logs the full error object to the browser console and displays any raw HTML or text error received from the server directly on the page.
-This prevents generic messages from hiding the true nature of an error.
+    *   **Client-Side:** The callback page provides detailed logging and renders raw server errors, preventing generic Next.js error messages from obscuring the root cause.
 *   **Status:** **Completed**

 ## Styling & Design